nuxeo/nuxeo-ai/README.md

 A [Sample DAM configuration is available to download](https://github.com/nuxeo/nuxeo-ai/blob/master/nuxeo-ai-pipes/src/test/resources/ai-dam-config.xml), and defines 2 pipelines:
 ###### Images Pipeline
  * Listens for `pictureViewsGenerationDone` and sends `picture:views/3/content` to the `images` stream.
- * Configures an `EnrichingStreamProcessor` to read from the  `images` stream, calls the `aws.celebrityDetection` enrichment service and puts the response in the `images.enrichment.in` stream.
+ * Configures an `EnrichingStreamProcessor` to read from the  `images` stream, calls the `aws.celebrityDetection` enrichment service and puts the response in the `ai/images-enrichment-in` stream.
- * The next stream processor reads from the `images.enrichment.in` stream, and raises an `imageMetadataCreated` event for each new enrichment entry.
+ * The next stream processor reads from the `ai/images-enrichment-in` stream, and raises an `imageMetadataCreated` event for each new enrichment entry.
  * An example listener for the  `imageMetadataCreated` event writes a log message.

 ###### Video Pipeline
  * Listens for new `vid:storyboard` modifications for a document in a path containing `movies` and sends 4 of the video storyboard images to the `video` stream.
- * Configures an `EnrichingStreamProcessor` to read from the `video` stream, calls the `aws.imageLabels` enrichment service and puts the response in the `video.enrichment.in` stream.
+ * Configures an `EnrichingStreamProcessor` to read from the `video` stream, calls the `aws.imageLabels` enrichment service and puts the response in the `ai/video-enrichment-in` stream.
- * The next stream processor reads from the `video.enrichment.in` stream and creates document tags for the enrichment labels.
+ * The next stream processor reads from the `ai/video-enrichment-in` stream and creates document tags for the enrichment labels.

 Please note that the `EnrichingStreamProcessors` are using a stream processing policy of `continueOnFailure=true`, this means that *stream processing will continue even if the enrichment failed*.